kjosib/kjosib.github.io/Contrib/Chaos.md

 A few unconventional characteristics of the survey deserve mention:

-* A more formally-designed survey might trace each question back to prior art or respected references.
+* A more formally-designed survey might trace each survey question back to prior art or respected references.
   I'm relying on breadth of experience.
 I began with a brain-dump of everything I could think of which might influence the success and sustainability of a project.
 Then, I solicited feedback from a few carefully-selected, highly-trusted and qualified people to help fill any gaps.